GAGHL/GAGHL_AVR_GPIO/README.md

 - **pin**: The pin number to toggle (0 to 55).

+### `void digitalPWM(pin_t pin, uint8_t duty_cycle)`
+This function generates a PWM signal with a specified duty cycle on a given pin.
+The duty cycle is expressed as a percentage (0-100).

+- **pin**: The PWM-capable pin to output the PWM signal on.
+- **duty_cycle**: The duty cycle for the PWM signal, as a percentage (0-100).
+If set to 0, the PWM output is disabled and the pin is pulled LOW.

 ### `int8_t digitalRead(pin_t pin)`
 This function reads the current input state of a specific pin (0 to 55).
 It returns `HIGH` if the pin is high and `LOW` if the pin is low.